A Letter to My Twitter Followers

 What you do need to know is that I pray for you – often by name when the pain and grief shows up in a tweet.
 I pray for all – for the whole body of Christ – for she is damaged and damaging His sheep and His name.
 Some of you personally deal with that damage on a daily basis – in your own lives and/or those you are caring for.

 That leads to the second question which is why I use the word “we” in my tweets.
 There are several reasons for that.
 Practically, most of the tweets are directly taken from my books, articles or talks.
 I am simply quoting myself.
 There are exceptions but that is the source of most of them.
 A sentence does not tell us context or audience.
 That is the wonder and difficulty of twitter for everyone.
 Most of those talks – and much of my writing – have been to the whole body of Christ.
 There are many in leadership or who are counselors following the account, not just victims.
+You see, many people can choose whether they follow this account or not, and will be regardless of if they followed me by their own rights or because I read something like this instazood review to see how growth services can direct followers to my account instead.
+The truth here is that people are following my account, regardless of whether they’re counselors or victims.
 I have been privileged to listen to victims for forty-five years and as a result spoken about abuse to God’s people.
 From that platform I say “we” not “you” – which would sound as if I were not a part of that body.
 That body includes victims, perpetrators, deniers and “cover-uppers”.
 It also includes me though I am none of those things.

 The body of Christ seems riddled with cancer today and I am very grieved by that and must confess, sometimes want to turn the tables over and crack a whip.
 When we find out we have cancer we do not say, “My leg has cancer”.
 We say, “I have cancer”.
 If that cancer is not tended it will infect the whole and eventually could kill us.
 We fight it with our whole body for it is in our body.
 The cancer of abuse in the body of Christ is certainly not in every individual part making up that body.
 But it is in the body and all parts are affected and could be infected if it is not destroyed.
 We are all affected by the failures of the Body to tend to wounds.
 The arm does not say to the leg, “You have a problem”.
 The arm says we have a problem and I am willing to take injections for the sake of our body.
 We all also have a place in that body from which we are called to intercede and speak truth.